VictoriaMetrics/VictoriaMetrics/docs/sd_configs.md

 * `__meta_dns_srv_record_port`: the port field of the SRV record
 * `__meta_dns_mx_record_target`: the target field of the MX record.

+The list of discovered DNS targets is refreshed at the interval, which can be configured via `-promscrape.dnsSDCheckInterval` command-line flag.

 ## docker_sd_configs